microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 where
 - **<SUBSCRIPTION_NAME_OR_ID>** = name or ID of subscription where deployment will be created

-Deploy the workbook in your resource group using the following command:
+Deploy a single workbook in your resource group using the following command:

 ```sh
     az deployment group create \